A smoke-colored Chantilly-Tiffany cat outdoors on a windy day

 • Exercise Needs: Moderate – enjoys playtime but can also be content lounging.

-• Training: Easily trainable, due to their intelligence and desire to please.
+• Training: Easily trainable due to their intelligence and desire to please.

 • Grooming: Weekly brushing to prevent matting.

-• Health: Generally healthy, but prone to some genetic health conditions
+• Health: Generally healthy but prone to some genetic health conditions

 • As they age, their eyes deepen in color.

-• These cats are moderately active: neither being too lazy nor too energetic.
+• These cats are moderately active, neither being too lazy nor too energetic.

 Chantilly-Tiffany Pictures

-Chantilly-Tiffany History
+Chantilly-Tiffany Cat History

 The history of the Chantilly-Tiffany cat is somewhat enigmatic, contributing to the allure of this charming breed.
 The breed’s origins can be traced back to the early 1960s, when a chocolate-brown cat named Thomas of Chantilly was discovered on a farm in New York.
 This cat, believed to be the foundation of the Chantilly-Tiffany breed, had a unique semi-longhaired coat with a luxurious feel.